Sandeep0076/Probudget-Tracker/README.md

    npm run dev       # start frontend
    ```

 Visit http://localhost:3000 in your browser.
-Data will persist in `./probudget.sqlite`.
+Data will persist in your Supabase database.

 ### Build & Preview